-Component 2: Climate resilient farming practices established on subsistence dekhkan farms of Karakalpakstan
+Component 2: Climate resilient farming practices established on subsistence dekhkan farms of Karakalpakstan downstream farmer and pastoral communities.

-178. Water is the most limiting factor in the arid lands of Uzbekistan; in particular the regions that are located downstream such as the project area.
-Fears of scarcity under the business-as-usual, without project scenario continue to drive in over-irrigation by upstream farmers, leaving very limited amounts of water for the downstream farmer and pastoral communities.
 This over-irrigation continues, ironically, to decrease crop production through secondary salinisation.
 Furthermore, under the baseline, the over reliance on the central irrigation system and irrigation in general continues to divert attention away from water and soil conservation measures which could otherwise offer greater land and water productivity as well as greater resilience to droughts.
 The government is becoming increasingly aware of pressures posed by drought and climate change induced reductions in water flows and in response to severe droughts of 2008/09 the government has issued the policy measures to help minimise the losses (such as fodder production, establishment of greenhouses etc).
-Since 2002 it has invested \$1,000,000,00019 in agricultural modernisation, land consolidation and upgrading of infrastructure.
+Since 2002 it has invested \$1,000,000,000 in agricultural modernisation, land consolidation and upgrading of infrastructure.
 For the water management sector this includes rehabilitation of pump stations, canal, drainage system and procurement of machinery for land reclamation Examples of these types of macro scale expenditures are provided below.